Spectacular Paterson Great Falls National Historic Park in New Jersey

 Paterson in northern New Jersey in USA.

-On March 30, 2009, President Obama signed legislation authorizing the falls as Paterson Great Falls National
+On March 30, 2009, President Obama signed legislation authorizing the falls as Paterson Great Falls

-Jon Jarvis designated the Falls and its surrounding area as America's 397th National Park.
-The State of New
+Service Director Jon Jarvis designated the Falls and its surrounding area as America's 397th National

-Jersey has announced plans for a new urban state park in Paterson surrounding the Great Falls, called Great
+Park.
+The State of New Jersey has announced plans for a new urban state park in Paterson

-Falls State Park.
-The master plan for the park calls for utilizing surrounding historical industrial areas for
+surrounding the Great Falls, called Great Falls State Park.
+The master plan for the park calls for

-parklands that include a trail network and recreation areas, and creating new areas to view the fantastic falls.
+recreation areas, and creating new areas to view the fantastic falls.

 In March 2010, New Jersey received substantially higher amount of rainfall over many days.
-Such heavy rain
+Such

-extended period of heavy rainfall gives the Great Falls of Passaic River a chance to show its glory as the
+water from such extended period of heavy rainfall gives the Great Falls of Passaic River a chance to

-spectacular Great Falls, with tremendous amounts of roaring water cascading over the falls.
-It took me about
+show its glory as the spectacular Great Falls, with tremendous amounts of roaring water cascading

-one hour of driving time to get there on April 3, 2010 to take the fantastic photos as shown on this web page.
+over the falls.
+It took me about one hour of driving time to get there on April 3, 2010 to take the

 The roaring white water in the chasm/gorge under the Great Falls, the steel arch bridges and the tourist